Back to all articlesai implementation

 • Add write-permission limits and threshold checks

-• Add rollback rules for reversible delegated actions
+• Add rollback handles for reversible delegated actions

-• Track override rate, exception rate, and downstream business impact by decision class
+• Track override rate, exception rate, approval latency, and downstream impact per decision class

-• Pull back any delegated decision class that shows unstable error patterns
+• Pull back any delegated class showing unstable error patterns

-• Tie governance metrics into your AI project management cadence so calibration becomes a recurring operating review
+• Fold governance metrics into your AI project management cadence so calibration becomes a recurring review

 The practical takeaway

-If your enterprise AI governance framework still starts with policy documents, approval committees, and broad statements about “responsible AI,” you are governing the wrong thing.
+If your enterprise AI governance framework still opens with policy documents, approval committees, and broad statements about responsible AI, you are governing the wrong thing.
+And if it was organised around an August 2026 deadline, it is now organised around a date that moved.

 Start with the operation.
 Name the decisions.
-Put each one into delegate, surface, or keep human.
-Build the thresholds and audit trail into the runtime.
-Then review the exceptions, not every routine action.
+Put each one at delegate, surface, or keep human.
+Decide what evidence each level owes and make the runtime produce it.
+Then review the exceptions rather than every routine action.

-That is the real governance framework for enterprise AI.
-Not whether the model is impressive.
-Not whether the policy deck looks complete.
-Whether the business knows, decision by decision, what the system is allowed to do.
+That is the real governance framework for enterprise AI: not whether the model is impressive, and not whether the policy deck looks complete, but whether the business knows, decision by decision, what the system is allowed to do and what it left behind when it did.

-Use our AI readiness calculator if you want a fast baseline on whether your current process, data, controls, and operating cadence are ready for that shift.
+Use our AI readiness calculator for a fast baseline on whether your process, data, controls, and operating cadence are ready for that shift.

 Need help calibrating autonomy in a real workflow?